simpleapples/chatgpt-translator/README.md

 # GPT Translator

-GPT Translator is a cross-platform translation client built on ChatGPT.
+GPT Translator is a cross-platform translation app built on ChatGPT.